MicrosoftDocs/visualstudio-docs/docs/code-quality/in-source-suppression-overview.md

 ---
 title: Suppress code analysis violations ms.date: 01/18/2022
-description: Learn how to suppress code analysis violations in Visual Studio.
-Understand how to use the SuppressMessageAttribute attribute for in-source suppression. ms.topic: conceptual
+description: Suppress code analysis violations in Visual Studio and understand how to use the SuppressMessageAttribute attribute for in-source suppression. ms.topic: conceptual
 helpviewer_keywords:
 - source suppression, code analysis